-Living slowly refers to a relaxed and leisurely approach to life; it’s a lifestyle that encourages slow living in order to reduce a stressful or chaotic habit, in favour of calm and balance.
+Slow living refers to a relaxed and leisurely approach to life; it’s a lifestyle choice that encourages slow living in order to reduce a stressful or chaotic habit, in favour of calm and balance.

 Slow living has been thrust upon us all, and while some have struggled with it and resisted all the way through, many have also relaxed and leaned into it.

 While slow living might currently be a bit of a trend, it’s one I see sticking around, and for good reason: it might just be the biggest lesson we’ve all taken away from the last few years.